cyber liability hands tablet

 Most companies will require network security coverage, including those subject to privacy and information risk.
 This type of cyber insurance will ensure your business is covered should you experience any failure within the security of your network.

-This does not only include data breaches but also business email compromise, ransomware, cyber extortion demands, malware infections, and data breaches.
-By having this coverage in place, you will be covered for any of the expenses that are directly related to the network security incident.
+This includes data breaches, business email compromise, ransomware, cyber extortion demands, malware infections, and data breaches.
+By having this coverage in place, you will be covered for any expenses directly related to the network security incident.

-This includes credit monitoring and identity restoration, public relations expertise, setting up a call center to deal with the issue, notifying your customers of the breach, restoring data, negotiation and payment of the ransomware demand, IT forensics, and legal costs.
+This includes credit monitoring and identity restoration, public relations expertise, setting up a call center to deal with the issue, notifying customers of the breach, restoring data, negotiating and paying the ransomware demand, IT forensics, and legal costs.

 Omissions and Errors